gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - if a user is upgrading from 3.0 they should be treated as a brand new logged out user
    - if a user is upgrading from 4.0 to 4.x they should be treated as an existing user and logged in (skip intro screens)

+#### Graphical Assets / Usage
+- Background
+   - 'Splash.png'
+   - Top of image should be visible via UIStatusBarStyleBlackTranslucent

 ### 1.2 Intro screens